shadowsocks/shadowsocks-qt5/README.md

 ### Others ###

-Mac OS X and FreeBSD are not tested and they're NOT supported officially.
+Mac OS X and *BSD are not tested and they're NOT supported officially.
 Well, I do hope you can help me mantain the compatibility if you have spare time.